isomerpages/mlaw-ccpit/_videos/2-Conference-livestream-cn.md

 ---

-Thank you for watching, the livestream has ended.
+Thank you for your participation, the livestream has ended. <br><br>
 If you missed the livestream, videos of the conference will be uploaded here in a few days.